Mensi-Mohamed-Amine/picoCTF-Writups/Cryptography/interencdec/README.md

 ### Solution

-For this task we are given a base 64 string we gonna use base64 tool to decode it and them we will another base 64 string wrapped up with b' ' we will decode it again and we will got a cisaer ciphertext with each char is mapped foreward 7 times ( p -> w )
+For this task we are given a base 64 string we gonna use base64 tool to decode it and then we will get another base 64 string wrapped up with b' ' we will decode it again and we will got a cisaer ciphertext with each char is mapped foreward 7 times ( p -> w )

 we will use the tr command to decode it and got the flag.